Estimate Time7 min

 • Remember to set specific, attainable, and quantifiable goals.

-Your money might have a to-do list a mile long: pay off debt, save for retirement, build an emergency fund, cover gas and groceries....
+Your money might have a to-do list a mile long: pay off debt, save for retirement, build emergency savings, cover gas and groceries....
 And that's before you've even gotten to what you want to do with your cash (think: vacations, dinners out, upgraded computers).
 With so many jobs to do, it can be hard to tell exactly which should come first.

 Here's our framework for how to create, prioritize, and then tackle your financial goals.